brechtm/rinohtype/doc/quickstart.rst

-Starting from a clean slate ...........................
+Starting with a clean slate ...........................

 Instantiating a new style sheet without passing it a base style sheet creates